SOCIAL PROMOTION ASSOCIATION

 - the development and application of research and intervention lines on the subject of perinatal health, also in relation to the aspects of epidemiology, prevention, public health, translational medicine, pharmacology, toxicology and basic and clinical research, also with reference to medicines and practices unconventional, with a view to medicine based on evidence of efficacy;

-- the planning, promotion and implementation of individual, couple or group psychological support activities, with vis a vis modality or at a distance for single parents, couples and families who have received a poor diagnosis (infertility, fetal death, fetal pathology) or faced a perinatal loss, for couples engaged in a pregnancy following a bereavement or in an adoptive path / carer and more generally for all people with a previous experience of perinatal loss they are confronted with difficulty in mourning or living a new parenting;
+- the planning, promotion and implementation of individual, couple or group psychological support activities, with vis a vis modality or distance for individual parents, couples and families who have received an inauspicious diagnosis (infertility, fetal death, fetal pathology) or faced a perinatal loss, for couples engaged in a pregnancy following a bereavement or in an adoptive/foster care journey, and more generally for all people with a previous experience of perinatal loss who are confronted with difficulties in ‘grieving or experiencing new parenthood;

 - the design, promotion and implementation of psychological support activities for children and adolescents affected by perinatal bereavement and the promotion of educational and psycho-educational projects aimed at families, teachers and schools of all levels on the life cycle , on waiting, on birth, on death and on dying through the literature for childhood and adolescence and the different narrative languages available from time to time;